IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 The easiest way to try out the Streams Metric Exporter is to run it using Docker.
 Included in this release is a Dockerfile for building the image and a docker-compose.yml file for starting it up with Prometheus and Grafana instances.

-The versions of Prometheus and Grafana specified in the docker-compose.yml file are those that were used for initial testing.
+The versions of Prometheus and Grafana specified in the docker-compose.yml file are those that were used for testing.

 ## Prerequisites